The view of the Shenandoah Valley from Bird Knob, taken during the 2001 Catherine’s Fat Ass.

 Bird Knob to Catherine Furnace — about 4 miles

 After you leave the aid station follow the dirt road down for about ½ mile and you will come to a left turn on Roaring Run Trail (Purple).
-Make the left turn and go up to the top and turn right to go down the Purple Trail, heading south (do not turn on Pink), in between two mountains until you reach Catherine Furnace.
+Make the left turn and go up to the top and turn right to go down the Purple Trail, heading south (do not turn on Pink), in between two mountains until you reach a gravel road.
+Turn right, cross a bridge and then behold, you are at Catherine Furnace.
+The aid station is in the grassy area directly in front of the furnace and next to the stream you have just crossed.

 Catherine Furnace to the Yellow Trail — about 3 miles

-After refilling at Catherine Furnace, go back onto the road and continue your downward venture.
-Bear left at the intersection and across the little bridge onto Cub Run Road.
+After refilling at Catherine Furnace, continue on the road for about a quarter of a mile.
+Bear left at the road junction, and across the little bridge onto Cub Run Road.
 Up you go for about 2 and a half miles to the Morgan Run Trail (Yellow).
 Aid station number 3 is located at the turn onto Yellow (water only).
 This station is more limited in its offerings than the major aid stations.

 Yellow Trail to the Orange Trail — about 1.5 miles

 The Yellow Trail (Morgan Run Trail) goes up to the Orange Trail, heading west.
 It is nearly straight up a hollow in between opposing mountain slopes.
 It just about goes up the middle of a stream too — called Morgan Run.
 It is truly beautiful and green, but rocky and slow going.
-Be VERY careful for the slippery rocks.
-Think of this section as icy and you will do stay upright.
+Be VERY careful on what can be slippery rocks.
+Think of this section as icy and you will stay upright.
 As you get to the top the trail will flatten out and get soft.
-There are a lot of ferns, and could be a bit muddy.
-At the Orange Trail intersection turn right.
+There are a lot of ferns, and it could be a bit muddy.
+At the junction with the Orange Trail turn right.

 Orange Trail to Pitt Spring — about 3.7 miles

-The Orange Trail heads north, with some ups and downs, but it is all very runnable.
-It is a Forest Service fire road that is a bit overgrown.
+The Orange Trail heads north, with some ups and downs, but it is generally a very runnable Forest Service fire road.
 You will run along it for about 3.7 miles.
-As you approach Pitt Spring, there will be a clear change to a downhill trail.
-You will come out to the spring, and aid station (water only).After the aid station you will be back on the gravel road heading east to Cub Run.
+As you approach Pitt Spring, there will be a clear change to a steep downhill trail.
+You will come out to the spring, and a water only aid stop.

 Pitt Spring to Catherine Furnace/Purple Trail — about 2 miles